vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 ### 34. Do I have to update to vSphere 8 Update 3 to receive this patch on vSphere 8?

-Yes.
+Not necessarily.
 VMware vSphere 8 Update 3 is the best version of vSphere 8 and new security updates are built atop it.
+We strongly urge customers to apply that version, or upgrade to VVF/VCF 9.1.

+Updates for vSphere 8 Update 2 will be available in the future for customers who require them.

 ### 35. There was a commitment made to provide critical patches for perpetual-license vSphere customers.
 How do I download those patches?